Wizards & Muggles: Part 2 A Wizarding “World”

 In fact, I suspect that “costume” is probably the most accurate and applicable term.
 Another applicable term would probably be “eclectic muddle”.
 Wizards, after all, are demonstrably a class of people capable of convincing themselves of six (to us) impossible things before breakfast.
 I rather suspect that the mental image of wizarding society one should be carrying around is not all that far off of, say, the illustrations of Arthur Rackham.

 Which is not to say that there had been no contact whatsoever with mundane society over the period that Seclusion was most rigorously enforced.
-Much of the wizarding population was clustered in and around those half-dozen or so partially-wizarding villages.
+Rather a lot of the wizarding population was clustered in and around those half-dozen or so partially-wizarding villages.
 And even in Hogsmeade, Diagon Alley, and any other fully secluded enclave the Ministry’s agents and the wizarding Traders’ equivalent of the East India Company would have kept at least a minimal pipeline open.

 These agents would have needed to blend in whenever their duties took them beyond the safety of the wizarding districts.
 Nor would the divergence between underlying clothing styles of the two societies have been all that wide over that most critical first century of the Seclusion.
 It is obvious to anyone who has ever done costuming for historical reenactments that beyond a few stylistic differences in what you put on your head, and how long your pants are, the costume of the working man or working woman in Western Europe is pretty stable from around 1600–1840.
 It is hardly necessary to change the basic shirt pattern — at all — when going from American to English Civil War reenacting.
 Or to Medieval reenacting, for that matter.
 Nor is it necessary to alter the chemise pattern.
 The outer costume’s basics also remained fairly stable.
 At least among the working classes.